MaslasBros/betamax/README.md

 | --------------- | ---- | ------------------------------------------------------- |
 | Show Debug Logs | bool | Whether to show debug logs or not in the unity console. |

+A log file is also created in the runtime and placed inside the TEMP_FOLDER_NAME which logs everything that is happening in the tool, whether or not Show Debug Logs is toggled on.

 ##### The Configuration Panel Handler

 This class is responsible for validating and transfering the configuration panel fields to the Submission Handler class for serialization.It also notifies the user in case a path he entered in the optionals paths exists.

 **Required fields: Tester Name**
+**Leave enabled, auto-toggles to closed upon play**

 *Place on the UI element you'll use as the panel for your config form.
 Example provided*